rubu/audio-timeline-analyzer/README.md

 # Setup #

-After cloning the repo run `pipenv install` to install the needed python packages
+After cloning the repo run `pipenv install` to install the needed python packages.

 # Usage #